Jade-Jones-dev/sofa-website/README.md

 This website project comes with several features, including:

-- Home Page: An introduction to the company and its core values.
-- Sofa Catalog: A page displaying the different sofa models available, each with details and images.
+- Home Page: A page displaying the different sofa models available, each with details and images.
 - Product Details: A page providing in-depth information about a specific sofa model.
-- Contact Form: A contact page where users can get in touch with the company.
+- Shopping cart: Cart where customers are able to order their desired sofas
 - Responsive Design: The website is optimized for various screen sizes and devices, ensuring a seamless experience across desktops, tablets, and mobile devices.

 ## Usage